heinemannj/huawei_solar_hems/README.md

 ## Lovelace Cards

-`Custom Cards` to be installed via `HACS` as recommended by the card developer.
+`Custom Cards` to be installed via `HACS` as recommended by the card developers.

-* No support by "Huawei Solar" integration.
+* No support by "Huawei Solar", "Solcast", "EPEXSpot" intergartions and EMHASS Add-on.

 |Name|Installation|Description|
 |----|------------|-----------|